turbot/steampipe-plugin-consul/README.md

 Configure your [credentials](https://hub.steampipe.io/plugins/turbot/consul#credentials) and [config file](https://hub.steampipe.io/plugins/turbot/consul#configuration).

-### Configuring Consul Credentials

 Configure your account details in `~/.steampipe/config/consul.spc`:

-You may specify the Address to authenticate:
+You may specify the address to authenticate:

 - `address`: The address of the consul server.